thisisWooyeol/thisiswooyeol.github.io/_projects/SoftQLearning.md

     Figure from Reinforcement Learning with Deep Energy-Based Policies
 </div>

+Illustration of 2D multi-goal environment.
+Left: trajectories from a policy learned with soft Q-learning.
+Right: Q-values at three selected states and 2D velocity of action samples.

 The stochastic policy samples actions closely following the energy landscape, hence **learning diverse trajectories that lead to all four goals**.
 In comparison, a policy trained with DDPG randomly **commits to a single goal**.

 <br/>